Zangezur Expedition: Military operations

 On the same day, Levestam's group, supported by six mountain guns and two howitzers, launched an offensive on Dyg.
 On the Armenian side, two light artillery pieces were initially engaged, joined by four howitzers at 10 a.m., which focused their fire on the Azerbaijani artillery.
 The Azerbaijani artillery managed to destroy the Armenians’ light guns and then directed its fire toward the howitzers.
 Around 10 a.m., Armenian cavalry, mistakenly identified by the Azerbaijanis as their own forces, launched a flank attack from the left, causing confusion among the soldiers of the Zakataly Regiment.
-The attack was repelled thanks to an officer from the Ganja Regiment’s machine-gun unit, who directed fire at the cavalry’s flank.
+The attack was repelled thanks to an officer from the Ganja Regiment's machine-gun unit, who directed fire at the cavalry's flank.
 Following this, Armenian infantry attacked the Azerbaijani left flank but was driven back by two companies from the Javanshir Regiment, which had been deployed from reserve.
 By 3 p.m., a significant concentration of Armenian infantry and cavalry was observed on the right flank of Levestam's group, forcing him to abandon the plan to capture Dyg.
 As darkness fell, the situation on the left flank became highly unstable, leading to anxiety among the soldiers.
 Due to the exhaustion of the troops and the realization that holding Dyg was unfeasible, Javad Bey Shikhlinski decided to withdraw the group to the northern bank of the Zabugh and return to their original positions.

 A notable historian on the topic, Hovannisian, describes the conflict:

+The clashes began on November 6, 1919, when Azerbaijani troops together with Kurdish Irregulars unleashed a series of infantry and cavalry attacks against local Armenian units seizing Vaghatur, Khnadsakh, Korindzor, Tegh and Khoznavar.
+The situation was extremely desperate for the Armenians, and most Armenians expected the region of Zangezur to fall to the army of Azerbaijan, which was by far superior in numbers, equipment and had the support of tens of thousands of local Muslim residents of Zangezur.
+The situation of the on-going clash would change however, following an counter offensive by the Armenian garrison of Goris numbering 3,000-5,000 troops under the command of Lieutenant Colonel Arsen Shahmazyan, Armenian artillery began a series of bombardments against the Azerbaijani troops concentrated around Vaghatur, which allowed Armenian troops to capture the strategic location, from where they would begin an offensive against the Azerbaijani troops around Tegh and Zabukh, as the highly moralised Armenians would inflict several hundreds of casualties against the Azerbaijanis in the process.
+The Armenians had furthermore captured 100,000 rounds of ammunition and six machine guns near Khoznavar, whilst having neutralised two cannons and over twenty machine guns.
+By the 9th of November the entirety of the Azerbaijani army was in full scale retreat to the Karabakh region, with their ranks left in utter disarray.
+This important victory moralised not only the Armenian troops, but also the Armenian people within Zangezur, who greatly celebrated this victory against Azerbaijan, this event would mark the end of Azerbaijani attempts at seizing Zangezur.